fedesoria/docs/sites/default/content/db/index.md

 ### Ignoring an exported property

-If you need to skip an exported property you can set its name to "-" using a `db` tag:
+If you need to ignore an exported property regardless of its value you can set the property name to "-" using a `db` tag:

 ```go
 type Foo struct {